Having perfect wedding songs

-My band members’ bios are here: http://michaelbensonband.com/band/.
+My band members’ bios are HERE.
 The band members all had amazing experiences.

-”The best thing about my job is being able to create energy and excitement for the most bonding, unforgettable celebration most people will ever experience.”
+”The best thing about my job is being able to create energy and excitement for the most bonding, unforgettable wedding songs most people will ever experience.”

-What are the top three reasons the couples should hire a musician or a band for their wedding?
+What are the top three reasons the couples should hire a musician or a band for their wedding songs?

 There are quite a few reasons, but the top three ones are:

 - Uniqueness and memorability: having a wedding band certainly creates an unforgettable experience.
-The level of energy and excitement created by live music is just unparalleled.
+The level of energy and excitement created by live wedding songs is just unparalleled.

-- Repertoire: a good wedding band will have a long playlist and will be able to perform in a variety of styles.
+- Repertoire: a good wedding band will have a long wedding songs playlist and will be able to perform in a variety of styles.

 ”The main difference is probably ego vs. unselfish service.
 I operate on the latter.
-I don’t sing a song that I feel like singing or because I like it - I choose songs that work for the particular crowd mood in front of me, at every moment of the event.”
+I don’t sing wedding songs that I feel like singing or because I like them - I choose wedding songs that work for the particular crowd mood in front of me, at every moment of the event.”

 What are the most common questions that couples ask you?

-Couples should always ask, “will the band play with the same musicians every night, or will the main leader/singer will appear on their night?”
+Couples should always ask, “will the band play with the same musicians every night, or will the main leader/singer appear on their night?”
 Some bands are franchised, contracted, or put together on an “as available” or ”rotational“ basis.
 Often, they’ve never actually all been on stage together!
-The Michael Benson Band is stable, polished and tight, because we always play together - night after night.
+The Michael Benson Band is stable, polished, and tight because we always play together - night after night.

 What are the main parameters that differentiate wedding musicians?

 - EGO: The main difference is probably ego vs. unselfish service.
 I operate on the latter.
-I don’t sing a song that I feel like singing or because I like it - I choose songs that work for the particular crowd mood in front of me, at every moment of the event.
+I don’t sing wedding songs that I feel like singing or because I like them - I choose wedding songs that work for the particular crowd mood in front of me, at every moment of the event.

-- SET LISTS: I never make a set list - ever.
-Instead, I read the crowd vibe as I go, choosing the next song or songs ahead while I'm in the middle of the present song.
-Following a pre-set song list is a guarantee of failure in connecting with a crowd and maintaining a relationship with them.
+- SETLISTS: I never make a wedding songs setlist - ever.
+Instead, I read the crowd vibe as I go, choosing the next song or wedding songs ahead while I'm in the middle of the present song.
+Following a pre-set wedding songs list is a guarantee of failure in connecting with a crowd and maintaining a relationship with them.

-- PACING : I’m perhaps one of the only leaders who moves the band from song to song on hard-count segues (i.e. mashups) the way a DJ does, without a micro-second of pause.
+- PACING: I’m perhaps one of the only leaders who moves the band through wedding songs on hard-count segues (i.e. mashups) the way a DJ does, without a micro-second of pause.